Common name: European rabbit

 Origin: Southern France and Spain

-This species is an established pest animal (feral or wild populations only) in the state of Victoria.
+Rabbits are an established pest animal in the state of Victoria.

 Read more about the classification of invasive animals in Victoria.

 Various domestic breeds of rabbits were brought to Australian during early European settlement.
 Some were released and some escaped, but none were unable to survive in the wild and establish populations.

 That is until 1859, when approximately 7 wild rabbits were released at Barwon Park near Geelong.
 Just 7 years later after their release, some 14,253 rabbits were shot on Barwon Park.